Wrap Your Brain Around How to Price Art to Get Top Results and Sell More Art

 - You’re dealing with the subjectivity and emotions of pricing work you made

 - You must rationalize your pricing to yourself while also justifying it to buyers

 - When you ask around, you get a broad range of answers, much of it neither helpful nor informed

 Art buyers’ first influence is the visual image.
 Other factors, such as the marketing and mastery of technique, also come into the equation.
 Understanding there is no one answer why someone makes an art purchase is as important as understanding why someone buys your art, specifically.

-Already we can see this is a complex issue with no easy answers.
+Already we can see this is a complicated issue with no easy answers.
 The good news is this is not a subject that needs in-depth research and thought as an everyday task.
 That’s because once you arrive at a pricing scheme that both feels right and is logical to you, you can create a pricing structure or scale to use on a repeat basis.

 With that understanding, it makes perfect sense to put in the time to develop a system you can use to price your art.
 You can engage other artists in lively debates over the merits of pricing art schemes.
 Some swear by the price per square inch.
-Others believe a markup on time, labor and cost of materials work better.
+Others believe a markup on time, labor, and cost of materials work better.

 The late, great, Robert Genn used a price per square inch formula.
-He also set an annual date and raised his prices up 10% each year on that date.
+He also set an annual date and raised his rates 10% each year on that date.
 This method simplified his decisions about pricing.
 It also created a selling opportunity in the weeks before the annual price increase.
 I think this is good if your work is already getting top dollar, or close to it, within your comps.